djhanus/wp-snippets/README.md

 # wp-snippets

-code references for common scripts and programming in Wordpress and website development
+code references for common scripts and programming in Wordpress website development